p4tc-dev/docs/why-p4tc.md

 Simply put: The current kernel offload approach and process is not only costly in time but also expensive in personnel requirements.

+#### So What Are The Alternatives?
+And Are They Any Better?

 These kernel challenges have enabled a trend to bypass the kernel altogether and move to user space with solutions like DPDK.
 Unfortunately such bypass approaches are not good for the consumer since they are encumbered with vendor-specific APIs and object abstractions.
+If you pick a specific vendor, you are essentially locked into their API.
 OTOH, the kernel provides a _stable, well understood single API and abstraction_ for offloaded objects regardless of the hardware vendor.

 Due to supply chain challenges (which were exercabeted by the COVID pandemic) the industry is trending to a model where consumers purchase NICs from multiple vendors.
+Imagine the operational complexity of building out infrastructure with different vendor NICs each with their own interfaces and tooling in comparison to vendor-agnostic, well understood tooling in the open source world.

-Clearly a single abstraction for both control and datapath as offered by the kernel approach is a less costly and appealing.
+Summary:  Clearly a single abstraction for both control and datapath as offered by the kernel approach is a less costly and appealing from an operational/deployment perspective.

+#### There Is No *one-model-fits-all* Network Datapath

 Network datapath deployments tend to be very specific to the applications they serve.
 But even when serving similar applications, two different organizations may